 - IP lease Acknowledgement

-Note * For example I used unicast IP Address.
+Note * For example I used a unicast IP Address.

-First I am telling you about DORA process in DHCP
+First I am telling you about the DORA process in DHCP

 Discovery ( DHCP discover ):

-By this message interaction start between server and client.
-Discovery sent by a client that is connected to a local subnet.
-While send discovery destination address is broadcast 255.255.255.255 and source address is 0.0.0.0.
+By this message interaction start between the server and the client.
+The discovery was sent by a client that is connected to a local subnet.
+While send discovery destination address is broadcast 255.255.255.255 and the source address is 0.0.0.0.